Secure by Design Example Security Resources Plan

 Purpose: The purpose of security personnel is to use their knowledge and skills to handle security-related tasks within the organisation.

-During the delivery life cycle, they can provide guidance and expertise in areas like security risk management, threat modelling, cyber security requirements and so on.
+During the delivery life cycle, they can provide guidance and expertise in areas like:

 Their function is to safeguard the organisation’s assets, systems, and data from potential threats and attacks.